51Degrees/specifications/pipeline-specification/wip/features/process-cancellation.md

 Note that a flowdata instance that has had processing cancelled may be missing data that would normally have been populated.

+The ability to cancel processing implies that the processing takes place on some background thread.
+However, the call to flowdata.process is blocking unless a feature such as lazy loading is being used.

+To get around this, we suggest the use of a differently named function (For example, 'ProcessAsync') when a cancellation token is supplied.